-Toddlers this age like to feel like they’re in control, so offer lots of opportunities for him to “help” or make his own choices.
-Let him feed himself, for example (even if it’s messy), and if he says he’s done after two bites, so be it.
-And give him a chance to feel as if he's making his own decisions.
-For example, “Do you want to bring your teddy or your truck for the ride?” as you get ready for a car ride, instead of “Will you get in your car seat, please?” or “Get in the car seat now.”
+Toddlers this age like to feel like they’re in control, so offer lots of opportunities for your kiddo to “help” or make their own choices.
+Let your child feed themselves, for example (even if it’s messy), and if they say they're done after two bites, so be it.
+And give your kid a chance to feel as if they're making their own decisions.
+For example, you might ask, “Do you want to bring your teddy or your truck for the trip?” as you get ready for a car ride, instead of simply, “It’s time to get into your car seat.”

-20-month-old weight is, on average, 24.4 pounds for a girl and 25 pounds for a boy, according to the World Health Organization.
+A 20-month-old’s weight is, on average, 24.4 pounds for a girl and 25 pounds for a boy, according to the World Health Organization.
 Wondering how tall your 20-month-old should be?
 Average height is 32.6 inches for a girl and 33.1 inches for a boy.

-• Teething.
+- Teething.
 20 months is about the time a child's lower second molars pop through, so don't be surprised if there are a few nights with disrupted sleep.

 Your now almost-2-year-old is ever-changing, but here’s advice on how to deal with some potentially challenging behaviors:

-• Pushing, hitting or biting.
+- Pushing, hitting or biting.
 Chalk it up to experimentation, but 20-month-olds tend to have their moments of behaving badly.
 Avoid overreacting or using physical punishment—"biting" your kid to show them how much it hurts doesn't stop them from doing it.
-Stay calm and keep telling your child hurting others is never okay.
+Stay calm and keep telling your child that hurting others is never okay.

 Twenty-month-olds seem to have mild illness after mild illness.
 Some common health questions parents have at this age include: